 A STRONG FOUNDATION

 Our work affects a wide range of individuals, organizations, and communities—and we take that responsibility seriously.
 Developing and sustaining relationships that value our differences not only provides the foundation for our business success, it’s the right thing to do for the lives our work touches.
-Please explore our commitment to diversity and inclusion through the interactive graphic below, and learn more about our corporate Diversity and Inclusion policy here.
+Please explore our commitment to diversity, equity and inclusion through the interactive graphic below, and learn more about our corporate Diversity, Equity and Inclusion policy here.

 DIVERSITY, EQUITY AND INCLUSION: FROM OUR OFFICES TO THE COMMUNITIES WE SERVE

 - Diversity, Equity and Inclusion Council – The council consists of nine Duke Realty associates whose mission is to educate, increase awareness and advocate for diversity, equity and inclusion within Duke Realty and the communities we serve.
 Members of the council organize an annual diversity speaker event and, along with an Executive Committee member, select the recipient of the CEO Award for Diversity and Inclusion.
 This award is given to acknowledge a market’s efforts and accomplishments in diversity and inclusion for the year.

 - Duke Realty Women’s Network – The Women’s Network, which is open to men and women alike, takes a multi-pronged approach to engaging associates and sharing information.
 The mission is to create a network that supports the investment in, development of, and growth of women at Duke Realty.
 Launched in December 2017, the network hosts a formal meeting each quarter with featured speakers addressing topics related to career advancement and personal development.